sapegin/washingcode-book/manuscript/130_Formatting.md

 - Autoformatting works best with shorter lines.
 If we let it run wild and produce lines that are 100 characters or longer, the code readability gets significantly worse.
 - Easier to switch between projects.
 Many projects are already using 80 characters as a guideline, and since it’s a default in Prettier, even more will stick to the same value.

-I> We talk about how code structure affects line length in the [Christmas trees vs. kebabs](#tree-vs-kebab) section of the Code style chapter.
+I> We talk about how code structure affects line length in the [Christmas trees against kebabs](#tree-vs-kebab) section of the Code style chapter.

 ![Coding on 27-inch screen](images/27inches.jpg)